Institute of Sociology

 About

-In recent decades, authors affiliated with Institute of Sociology have published 515 papers, which have received a total of 13.9k indexed citations.
-Scholars at this organization have produced 224 papers in Sociology and Political Science, 105 papers in General Health Professions and 61 papers in Political Science and International Relations on the topics of Health disparities and outcomes (36 papers), Intergenerational Family Dynamics and Caregiving (27 papers) and China's Socioeconomic Reforms and Governance (27 papers).
-Their work is cited by papers focused on Sociology and Political Science (5.7k citations), General Health Professions (4.0k citations) and Clinical Psychology (2.3k citations).
+In recent decades, authors affiliated with Institute of Sociology have published 517 papers, which have received a total of 14.1k indexed citations.
+Scholars at this organization have produced 224 papers in Sociology and Political Science, 106 papers in General Health Professions and 61 papers in Political Science and International Relations on the topics of Health disparities and outcomes (36 papers), China's Socioeconomic Reforms and Governance (27 papers) and Intergenerational Family Dynamics and Caregiving (27 papers).
+Their work is cited by papers focused on Sociology and Political Science (5.8k citations), General Health Professions (4.0k citations) and Clinical Psychology (2.3k citations).
 Authors at Institute of Sociology collaborate with scholars in China, United States and United Kingdom and have published in prestigious journals including Proceedings of the National Academy of Sciences, Journal of Clinical Oncology and PLoS ONE.
-Some of Institute of Sociology's most productive authors include Dan R. Hoyt, Les B. Whitbeck, Julia McQuillan, Arthur L. Greil and Kimberly A. Tyler.
+Some of Institute of Sociology's most productive authors include Dan R. Hoyt, Les B. Whitbeck, Assef Bayat, Silvia Pedraza, Yu Xie, Alford A. Young, Kimberly A. Tyler, Julia McQuillan, Arthur L. Greil and Kimberly A. Goyette.

 In The Last Decade